SuShAnTBiShT407/SuShAnTBiShT407/README.md

 Hi 👋 My name is Sushant Bisht
 ==============================

-I'm an aspiring data scientist who love to solve real world problems by means of data
+I'm an Full Stack Software Developer who love to solve real world problems by means of data
 --------------

 * 🌍  I'm based in Chandigarh